 UK applicants are able to sit the BMAT in their own school or college - and should contact their examinations' officer to register for the test.
 Applicants outside the UK should identify the open test centre closest to them.
 A list of available test centres worldwide can be found at www.bmat.org.uk.

-Applicants can register for the BMAT from 1 September; the standard entry closing date is usually 5pm on 30 September, and there is a late entry closing date, 5pm on 15 October.
-Please note that if you register after 30 September you will incur a large penalty fee.
+Applicants can register for the BMAT from 1 September; the standard entry closing date is usually midnight BST on 1st October, and there is a late entry closing date of 5pm on 15 October.
+Please note that if you register after 1st October you will incur a large penalty fee.